Lobia Vada – Black Eyed Beans Fritters – Karamani Vadai

 I had this recipe bookmarked from Nishamadhulika a while ago.
 I made this last evening and my family just loved it.
 It was amazing to see how crunchy the Karamani Vadai was on the outside and soft on the inside.

 There was no difference between this vadai and the masala vadais made out of Channa dal.
-If you have some black-eyed beans in the pantry, I would definitely suggest that you try this recipe.
+If you have some black-eyed beans in the pantry, I would suggest that you try this recipe.

 Lobia Vadai served in a plate